 16 This man whom I love-I belong to him, and he belongs to me.
 He takes great pleasure in kissing my lips, as sheep love to graze in pastures.
-The woman speaking to her lover like a gazelle or a young stag an animal that looks like a deer and moves quickly.
+The woman speaking to her lover dawn the part of the day when the sun is rising the shadows flee away like a gazelle or a young stag an animal that looks like a deer and moves quickly.
 Translate as the singular of "gazelles" as in Song of Songs 2:7.